 The ongoing trade conflicts between the governments of the US and China is the biggest challenge Foxconn is facing, and it is described by the company as a technology war rather than a trade battle.

-At the annual general meeting of the company, Chairman Terry Gou said that in order to counter the pressures, their executives are making various plans.
-He did not reveal anything on these plans, though!
+At the company’s annual general meeting, Chairman Terry Gou said that to counter the pressures, their executives are making various plans.
+He did not reveal anything about these plans, though!

 He did state that a tech war is equivalent to a manufacturing war.
-It is of no wonder how critical the company is in presently, it is the largest electronics contract manufacturer in the world.
+It is of no wonder how critical the company is present; it is the largest electronics contract manufacturer in the world.

 Also, both the countries engaged in this trade spat are top export markets for Foxconn’s home, Taiwan.
 The war, if let evolved, can bring disruption in supply chains for technology and automotive industries, according to analysts.

 These two sectors majorly depend on outsourced components like the ones supplied by Foxconn, which worries the company.
-Also, the Sino-US conflicts are trouble enough for derailing the global economic growth.
+Also, the Sino-US conflicts are trouble enough to derail global economic growth.